fnick851/jekyll-photo-gallery/README.md

-# A photo gallery made for my friend Yiman He
+# A sample photo gallery site once made for my friend

-Prototype photo gallery site.
+Prototype photo gallery site made with Jekyll.

 Photos are placeholders.
-Made with Jekyll.